cearley/retromark-mcp-server/README.md

 ### CLI Mode

-In addition to the MCP integration with Amazon Q CLI, LinkVault also provides a standalone CLI interface for direct bookmark management.
+In addition to the MCP integration with Amazon Q CLI, Retromark also provides a standalone CLI interface for direct bookmark management.

 ```
 ./main.py --mode cli